MED 5710 Patient I Assessment Plan

 • For the theme examinations, learners will write a reassessment MCQ examination.

-• For the Anatomy Portfolio, learners will complete a reassessment of the relevant component (practical exam or presentation).
+• For the Anatomy Portfolio, learners will complete a reassessment of the practical exam.

-• Learners with recurrent reassessments or who fail a reassessment will be required to meet with the Phase Lead or a delegate, and the Learner Well-being Consultant if the learner so wishes, to support the learner’s academic needs.
+• Learners with two or more reassessments or who fail a reassessment will be required to meet with the Phase Lead or a delegate, and the Learner Well-being Consultant if the learner so wishes, to support the learner’s academic needs.

 • Learners who achieve less than 70% on one or more summative examinations will be notified and provided with academic success resources.
 The learner may meet with the Phase Lead or a delegate, and the Learner Well-being Consultant if the learner so wishes, to further support the learner’s academic needs.